Last updated December 2020

 Winner: Tie

-Why: Many design choices are personal, so what one person prefers may be different from what another prefers.
-Having said that, D5 offers updated options, including a brushed finish and larger handles.
+Why: Most design choices are personal, so what one person prefers may be different from what another prefers.
+Having said that, D5 offers updated options, including a brushed finish, grooved lip, and larger handles.

 Let's look at some of the important design features.